lumeland/theme-ebook/src/index.md

 "Sure.
 Most likely explanation is, Stella Pajunas was never real to start with.
 Ectoplasmic projection.
 Mass hallucination, maybe."

-Scheme was theorizing that the ABCD---really, the whole Bay Area---had been managed for ten years by a mass hallucination?
+Scheme was theorizing that the ABCDreally, the whole Bay Areahad been managed for ten years by a mass hallucination?

 "It would explain some things, wouldn't it?"